Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 BMW Production Deployment

-BMW Group Plant Leipzig: December 2025 test deployment, April 2026 factory floor integration, summer 2026 full pilot.
+BMW Group Plant Leipzig: December 2025 test, April 2026 factory floor integration, summer 2026 full pilot.
+Two AEON units targeting full production by year-end 2026.
 This is the first humanoid robot deployment in production in Germany — the strongest enterprise validation of any humanoid deployment in Europe.
-BMW is not an investor; they are a paying customer.

 🌎